Theatre of India: Traditional Indian theatre

-Urdu/Hindustani Theatre
+Urdu/Hindustani theatre

-Urdu Drama evolved from the prevailing dramatic traditions of North India shaping Rahas or Raas as practiced by exponents like Wajid Ali Shah, Nawab of Awadh.
-His dramatic experiments led to the famous Inder Sabha of Agha Hasan Amanat and later this tradition took the shape of Parsi theatre.
-Yahudi Ki Ladki (The Jew's Daughter) by Agha Hashar Kashmiri is culmination of this tradition.
+Urdu drama evolved from the prevailing dramatic traditions of North India shaping Rahas or Raas as practiced by exponents like Wajid Ali Shah, Nawab of Awadh.
+His dramatic experiments led to the famous Inder Sabha of Agha Hasan Amanat, and later this tradition took the shape of Parsi theatre.
+Yahudi Ki Ladki (The Jew's Daughter) by Agha Hashar Kashmiri is the culmination of this tradition.

 Among all the languages Urdu (which was called Hindi by early writers), along with Gujrati, Marathi and Bengali theatres have kept flourishing and demand for its writers and artists has not subsided by the drama aficionados.
-All the early gems of Urdu Theatre (performed by Parsi Companies) were made into films.
-Great works like those by Shakespeare have influenced Modern Urdu tradition to a large extent when Indian, Iranian, Turkish stories and folk was adapted for stage with heavy doses of Urdu Poetry.
+All the early gems of Urdu theatre (performed by Parsi Companies) were made into films.
+Great works like those by Shakespeare have influenced modern Urdu tradition to a large extent when Indian, Iranian, Turkish stories and folk was adapted for stage with heavy doses of Urdu poetry.
 In modern times writers like Imtiaz Ali Taj, Rafi Peer, Krishan Chander, Manto, Upender Nath Ashk, Ghulam Rabbani, Prof. Mujeeb and many others shaped this tradition.

 While Prof Hasan, Ghulam Jeelani, J.N.
-Kaushal, Shameem Hanfi, Jameel Shaidayi etc. belong to the old generation, contemporary writers like Mujeeb Khan, Javed Siddiqui, Sayeed Alam, Danish Iqbal, Anis Azmi, Aftab Hasnain, Aslam Parvez, Anis Javed, Iqbal Niyazi, Syed Sahil Agha and Zaheer Anwar are few post modern playwrights actively contributing in the field of Urdu Drama.
+Kaushal, Shameem Hanfi, Jameel Shaidayi etc. belong to the old generation, contemporary writers like Mujeeb Khan, Javed Siddiqui, Sayeed Alam, Danish Iqbal, Anis Azmi, Aftab Hasnain, Aslam Parvez, Anis Javed, Iqbal Niyazi, Syed Sahil Agha and Zaheer Anwar are postmodern playwrights actively contributing in the field of Urdu drama.

-Zaheer Anwar has kept the flag of Urdu Theatre flying in Kolkata.
-Unlike the writers of previous generation, Danish iqbal and Zaheer do not write bookish Plays but their work is a product of vigorous performing tradition.
+Zaheer Anwar has kept the flag of Urdu theatre flying in Kolkata.
+Unlike the writers of previous generations, Danish iqbal and Zaheer do not write bookish plays but their work is a product of a vigorous performing tradition.
 Iqbal Niyazi of Mumbai has written several plays in Urdu.
-His play, "Aur Kitne Jalyanwala BaughU??" won National award other awards.
-Hence this is the only generation after Amanat and Agha Hashr who actually write for stage and not for libraries.
+His play Aur Kitne Jalyanwala BaughU?? won a national award and other awards.
+Hence this is the only generation after Amanat and Agha Hashr who actually write for the stage and not for libraries.

-An upcoming group Aatrangi Pitaara Foundation is actively performing and saving Hindustani Theatre.
-Their presentation of Anti-National Ghalib written by Danish Iqbal has been well received by the Delhi Theatre enthusiasts.
+The group Aatrangi Pitaara Foundation is actively performing and saving Hindustani theatre.
+Their presentation of Anti-National Ghalib, written by Danish Iqbal, has been well received by the Delhi Theatre enthusiasts.
 Leading the group, Keshav Raina is developing more Hindustani shows showcasing the rich history and heritage of India.